Walk for a cure Cardiff

 Registration

 Registration is now open for Pontcanna Fields!
-Be a part of something special and secure your place for free today.
+Secure your place today, and be part of something special.

-Aim to raise £150 or more and make a vital difference in helping us find a cure for dementia for all future generations.
+Aim to raise £150 or more.
+Make a vital difference in helping us find a cure for dementia

 Route